Have questions about the Brazos Student Loan? We've answered some of the most common questions below!

 Is there a cosigner release program?

 Yes, we offer a cosigner release program.
-A borrower may request to have the cosigner released after making 48 consecutive on-time payments or prepaying an amount equal to 48 months of principal and interest.
+A borrower may request to have the cosigner released after making forty-eight (48) consecutive on-time payments or prepaying an amount equal to forty-eight (48) months of principal and interest by the due date just prior to the request.
 Additionally, the borrower will have to pass a credit check and qualify with at least the same FICO score as the cosigner on the loan at the time of application.

 If I default on my loan, is my cosigner responsible for repaying my loan?